paul-hammant/analyze-mvn-deps/README.md

 ## The results from runnng the script

-After running the sccript, peer inside the `.deps/` folder and look at the generated files:
+After running the script, peer inside the `.deps/` folder and look at the generated files:

 * big-dependency-report.txt
 * dependencies-tree.txt